Arthritis of the Shoulder

 What is arthritis how does it occur?

-Arthritis most commonly occurs because of wear and tear, and as a result of the aging process.
+In general, arthritis refers to progressive wear of the cartilage that coats the ends of the bone.
+Because cartilage does not have any nerve endings, but bone does, loss of this cartilage exposing the bone eventually causes pain.
+Glenohumeral arthritis is degeneration or loss of cartilage of the joint between humerus bone and the portion of the shoulder blade known as the Glenoid.
+Arthritis most commonly occurs with wear and tear, usually affecting people over 50 years of age.
 Arthritis can, however, occur in younger patients.
-In these cases, the patient may be suffering from an inflammatory disorder such a Rheumatoid Arthritis or have previously sustained a significant trauma (i.e. shoulder dislocation or fracture of the shoulder).
-Other causes of arthritis include previous infection or long-standing rotator cuff tear.
+In these cases, the patient may be suffering from an inflammatory disorder such as Rheumatoid Arthritis or have previously sustained a significant trauma (i.e. shoulder dislocation).
+Other less common causes of arthritis include infection or long-standing rotator cuff tear.

-The inflammation associated with arthritis leads to destruction of the shoulder joint cartilage (smooth outer covering of bone) and narrowing of the joint space.
-This joint space narrowing eventually leads to painful bone-on-bone contact.
-Pain is often difficult to localize and described as deep within the shoulder.
+Pain and eventually loss of motion are the two defining symptoms of arthritis.
 Early stage arthritic pain usually only occurs with strenuous activity.
-As arthritis worsens, however, pain occurs at rest and simple activities of daily living become difficult.
-Patients with arthritis may also experience decreased range of motion and abnormal popping or cracking sounds with shoulder motion.
+As arthritis worsens, however, pain occurs at rest and simple activities of daily living can become difficult.
+Patients with arthritis may also eventually experience decreased range of motion and abnormal popping or cracking sounds with shoulder motion.

-Non-operative treatment is 1st-line treatment for shoulder arthritis.
-Treatment options consist of activity modification, physical therapy, anti-inflammatory medications, ice, and heat.
-Injection such as steroids, platelet-rich plasma, and hyaluronic acid are also options in select patients.
+Non-operative treatment is 1st line treatment for shoulder arthritis.
+Treatment options consist of activity modification, physical therapy, anti-inflammatory medications (so long as not contraindicated), ice, and heat.
+Injections such as steroids, platelet-rich plasma, and hyaluronic acid are also options in select patients.

 Surgery is usually considered for severe cases of arthritis in patients who continue to experience significant pain and disability despite non-operative treatment.
-There are numerous surgical options available, all of which involve removing damaged parts of the shoulder and replacing them with artificial components called prostheses.
-The ideal type of shoulder replacement surgery is patient-dependent.
+There are numerous surgical options available.
+In earlier stages, shoulder arthroscopy may be beneficial in removing loose bodies, shaving off bone spurs, and performing procedures to try to regrow or replace specific portions of the damaged cartilage.
+Otherwise, in severe cases, shoulder replacement offers a reliable method to decrease or eliminate pain, and to increase overall function.
+Different versions of shoulder replacement exists, the ideal type of shoulder replacement surgery is patient-dependent.
 Important factors include age, status of the rotator cuff tendons, and degree of shoulder socket (i.e. glenoid) bone loss.
-Learn more about scheduling surgery.

 *It is important to note that all of the information above is not specific to anyone and is subject to change based on many different factors including but not limited to individual patient, diagnosis, and treatment specific variables.
 It is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopedic advice or assistance should consult Dr. Steven Lee or an orthopedic specialist of your choice.